The helminth therapy

 - Wikipedia

-- Helminthic Therapy Wiki
+- Helminthic Therapy Wiki (the reference site)

 - Autoimmune Worm Cure (Andy Newman, New York Times, 1999)